 Chingford & Woodford Green

 Thank tank director Faiza Shaheen joined Labour because Jeremy Corbyn became its leader and is now a familiar TV face.
-Iain Duncan Smith is a full-on Brexiter and former Conservative Party leader who represents the suburban Essex-border seat formerly held by Thatcherite bruiser Norman Tebbit.
-Demographic change has been helping Labour across Waltham Forest borough, but Chingford is a Hard Right London redoubt.
+Iain Duncan Smith is a full-on Brexiter and former Conservative Party leader who represents the suburban Essex-border seat in territory formerly represented by Thatcherite bruiser Norman Tebbit.
+Demographic change has been helping Labour across Waltham Forest borough.
+Chingford is a Hard Right London redoubt, though it looks to have been finely balanced in the referendum.
+Duncan Smith’s majority has been pared back to 5,500 or so in the past, and yet recovered.
 Has Labour picked the right candidate?
 Has London history caught up with IDS?
 The local Greens have stood down their candidate in an attempt to help Shaheen.
 She has a 2,438 vote gap to close.

 Finchley & Golders Green

 Matthew Offord gained this from Labour by 106 votes in 2010 and has confounded expectations by failing to lose it since, though last time was a close thing.
+YouGov’s MRP poll suggested it will be again.
 Labour’s candidate this time is David Pinto-Duschins

 Sutton & Cheam

 Paul Scully took this from the Lib Dems in 2015 and strengthened his position two years later, receiving almost twice as many votes as the Lib Dem runner up.
 It looks a long road back for the Lib Dems in this Leave-leaning seat, but Scully won’t be taking any chances.